-Investor firmly believes that focus on sustainability is critical and that it offers attractive opportunities.
-Companies that are best-in-class when it comes to operating in a sustainable way will be able to provide superior products and services and recruit the best employees, thereby outperforming their competitors longer-term.
+Investor firmly believes that focus on sustainability is a prerequisite for creating long-term value.
+Companies that are best-in-class when it comes to operating in a sustainable way, will be able to provide superior products and services, and to recruit the best employees, thereby outperforming competitors in the long-term.

 Guidelines and policies

-Investor’s Board of Directors, in cooperation with its Management Group, has formulated an internal framework on how Investor shall act as a responsible company, owner and employer, and reflect the UN Global Compact’s ten principles.
-These topics are addressed in the Code of Conduct and the internal policies for Anti-Corruption, Corporate Responsibility and Whistleblowing.
-Every employee and representative of the company is expected to comply with these policies.
-Investor’s Code of Conduct can be found on our website.
+Investor’s Board of Directors, in cooperation with the Management Group, has formulated an internal framework for how Investor should act as a responsible owner, company and employer.
+These topics are addressed in our Code of Conduct and in our internal policies for Anti-Corruption, Sustainability and Whistleblowing.
+Investor’s Code of Conduct, Business principles can be found to the right.

 Gifts and benefits